vsm/vsm-dictionary/src/Dictionary/Dictionary.spec.md

 &nbsp;
 SUBCLASS 'GET'-TYPE FUNCTIONALITY
 ---------------------------------
-Dictionary is a parent class for subclasses that do most of the work.
+Dictionary is a parent class for subclasses that will do most of the work.
 A subclass module represents a specific data-repository, and translates requests and responses with the datastore through a common interface, which e.g. a vsm-autocomplete can use.